Learn About Gina Renee Hall’s Murder Timeline

 July 1, 1989 Search For Gina

 One of the first articles titled Search on for Missing Girl had the story close to correct.
 It was reported that Gina Hall called her sister and told her she was AT CLAYTOR LAKE.
+This is the only article that got the story correct - my truth as her sister.
 This article was written before Epperly was even known to have been involved…before telling “his story” to the authorities… before foul play was discovered at the lake house.
 By late Tuesday, July 1, 1980, the “composed story” had begun.
 The statement given by Gina’s murderer and his best friend became “the facts” of Gina Renee Hall’s last moments.
-After that day, the “composed story” carried forward for decades - that Gina Hall went “willingly” with Steve Epperly.
+After that day, the “composed story” and the "sensationalized story" carried forward for decades - a story that Gina Hall went “willingly” with Steve Epperly ~ a story repeated over and over ~that Gina met a man at a nightclub, left to be with him to go to a secluded cabin on the lake...NO!
+Gina was abducted, but no body was found to speak her evidence of her truth, so Gina had no voice in that one-sided killer composed story - until now.

 July 2-3, 1980 The Lake House